Thailand is not only a great country for epic holidays, but also popular for working or just staying longer.

-Once you arrive in Nong Khai in the early morning, take a tuk tuk to the Thai border (15 minutes, 50 Baht).
+Once you arrive in Nong Khai in the early morning, take a tuk tuk to the Thai border (15 minutes, 60 Baht).
 Get stamped out of Thailand and take a bus to the Lao border (5 minutes, 20 Baht).

-Tell the driver to drop you at the Consular Section of the Thai Embassy (just telling them “Thai Visa” will be enough).
-Note that the consular section is not located within the premise of the embassy chancery but at No. 15 Ban Ponesinuan, Bourichane Road (see the map below).
-The Visa application can be submitted Mo-Fr between 8:30am and 12pm.
-The visa fee is 1,000 Baht for a single entry two-month tourist visa with the option of one month extension in Thailand (1,900 Baht).
-The fee for a three-month Non-Immigrant Business visa is 2,000 Baht.
+Tell the driver to drop you at the Consular Section of the Thai Embassy (just telling them “Thailand Visa” will be enough).
+Note that the consular section is not located within the premise of the embassy chancery, but at 316 Rue Bourichane (see the map below).
+The Visa application can be submitted Mo-Fr between 8:30am and 11:30pm.
+The visa fee is 1,000 Baht for a single entry 60 day tourist visa with the option of a 30 day extension in Thailand (1,900 Baht).
+The fee for a 90 day Non-Immigrant Business Visa is 2,000 Baht.

-Rooms in basic guesthouses in Vientiane are located near the Mekong river and cost between 80,000-100,000 Kip for single rooms or 130,000-150,000 Kip for double rooms per night, breakfast and WiFi are usually included.
+Rooms in basic guesthouses in Vientiane are located near the Mekong river and cost between 80,000-100,000 Kip for single rooms or 130,000-150,000 Kip for double rooms per night – breakfast and WiFi are usually included.